MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/provisioned-throughput-onboarding.md

 ### Estimate provisioned throughput units and cost

-To get a quick estimate for your workload, leverage the built-in capacity planner in the deployment details section of the deployment dialogue screen.
+To get a quick estimate for your workload using input and output TPM, leverage the built-in capacity planner in the deployment details section of the deployment dialogue screen.
+The built-in capacity planner is under **Shared resources** > **Deployments** where you can select to deploy a base model, choose your target model, and select any of the Provisioned deployment type options.
+When configuring your Provisioned deployment, leverage the deployment details section to estimate your PTU capacity using input and output TPM data.
+For more information on how to identify and estimate TPM data, review the recommendations in our [performance and latency documentation](./latency.md).

 To get a quick estimate for your workload, open the capacity planner in the [Azure AI Studio](https://ai.azure.com).
 The capacity calculator is under **Shared resources** > **Model Quota** > **Azure OpenAI Provisioned**.